DevByShrirang/Linux_SRE_Devops_Notes/Docker/dockerfile_expanation.md

 “Here I pull the Maven image with JDK 11.
 First, I copy only pom.xml and download dependencies.
 This leverages Docker layer caching, so if only source code changes, dependencies are not redownloaded every time.
 Then maven will download all dependencies defined in pom.xml into local Maven repository.(~/.m2/repository). maven dependencies plugin will download all direct dependencies of project.
-Then I copy the source and run mvn clean package to generate the JAR.”

 **Very important**
 maven dependencies plugin will download all direct project dependencies present in pom.xml(~/.m2/repositroy) docker caches this layer. means suppsoe when we want change only source code (src) dependencies dont need to be download again.